secretstartups/handbook/content/handbook/company/culture/all-remote/being-a-great-remote-manager.md

 ## Remove roadblocks to improve productivity

 In a global all-remote organization, [driving results](/handbook/values/#hierarchy) is a core value.
 As a manager, you have to keep many balls in the air simultaneously and shift your energy and attention to activities that will produce the greatest output (also known as "[managerial leverage](https://medium.com/@iantien/top-takeaways-from-andy-grove-s-high-output-management-2e0ecfb1ea63)").
-Removing roadblocks to improve productivity is a key skillset of any remote manager.
-Great managers will delegate activities while giving team members the full picture, encourage others to work according to [GitLab's values]({{< ref "values" >}}), and set their direct reports up for success.
+Removing roadblocks to improve productivity is a key skill set of any remote manager.
+Great managers will delegate activities while giving team members the full picture, encourage others to work according to [GitLab's values](/handbook/values/), and set their direct reports up for success.

 To improve managerial productivity: